After three seasons and 19 episodes, Derry Girls has come to an end.

 What else has she been in already?
 Before playing Sister Michael in Derry Girls, McSweeney appeared in the Paul Abbott comedy No Offence, crime drama The Fall, and the David Hare ‘state of the nation’ series Collateral.
 She’s also recently appeared in Holding, ITV’s adaptation of Graham Norton’s novel of the same name.

 What’s she going to do next?
 McSweeney is currently filming a series called Extraordinary for Disney+ in London.
 It’s about a woman called Jen (Máiréad Tyers) who lives in a world where everyone has a superpower – except her.
-Little is known about McSweeney’s role in the series, though she is set to appear in all eight episodes.
+McSweeney plays Jen’s mother, who has the ability to control technology... but not the ability to actually understand it.